-Associate of Science in Sports Medicine/Athletic Trainer for Transfer (AST)
+Associate of Science in Sports Medicine/Athletic Trainer (AS)

 - Explain, interpret, and relate anatomical, physiological, and biomechanical systems to sport and physical activities.

-- Plan, implement, and assess appropriate injury care and management procedures.
+- Plan, implement, and assess appropriate wellness care and management procedures.

 - Evaluate and plan performance enhancement methods to improve physical function and condition.